abelmarnk/Bitcoin/README.md

 - Provide wallet features, address management, or key storage.
 - Expose a GUI or RPC server.
 - Aim for full consensus coverage.
-- Guarantee network-dependent tests will pass offline; those tests contact external services and can time out if the network is unavailable.

 ## Requirements